Blendify/blender-manual/blender_docs/manual/render/cycles/nodes/types/input/particle_info.rst

 Index
    Index number of the particle (from 0 to number of particles).
 Random
-   A random per particle value in the range from 0 to 1.
+   A random per-particle value in the range from 0 to 1.
-   Can for example be used in combination with a Color Ramp, to randomize the particle color.
+   It can for example be used in combination with a color ramp, to randomize the particle color.
 Age
    Age of the particle in frames.
 Lifetime